developer-zebra/developer-zebra-site/src/ehs/2-7/guide/settings/index.md

 ------

 ### Airplane Option Disabled
 Controls whether the device can be put into "airplane mode" from the Power menu or Quick Settings bar.
 Depending on the device, airplane mode disables Bluetooth, cellular, Wi-Fi and/or other wireless radios and features.
 EHS blocks airplane mode by default or if this tag is missing or left unspecified.
 Enter a value of 0 to permit the device to enter airplane mode.
 (Access to airplane mode from the Power menu is not available on some MC18, MC40 and MC92 devices running Android 4.4 KitKat.

-If this feature is greyed out, it might be possible to disable airplane mode on the device using [PowerKeyMgr](/mx/powerkeymgr) through Zebra EMDK or StageNow tools. **This feature is not supported on devices running Android M or N**.
+**Note: The Airplane Option Disabled feature cannot be controlled through EHS on devices running Android M or N, nor on some devices running Android L**.
+For devices on which the "Airplane option disabled" feature appears "grayed out" in the Admin-Mode Preferences panel, it might still be possible to access the feature using the [Power Key Manager](/mx/powerkeymgr) through Zebra EMDK or StageNow tools.

 <img alt="" style="height:350px" src="airplane_disable.png"/>